dianasff/converter_react/README.md

 ## This is the Converter app
-In this app you can convert an amount of money from $(US Dollar) to R$(BR Real), and have the real amount of money you are going to pay, including tax.
+In this app you can convert an amount of money from $(US Dollar) to R$(BR Real), and have the real amount of money you are going to pay, including taxes.

 ## How to run the app